Why study French Studies at Warwick?

 In your first year, you will follow one compulsory language module, designed to develop your knowledge and understanding of written and spoken French, including grammar.
 Depending on your degree combination, you may also take modules that focus on other aspects of French Studies: culture, society, literature, film and history.

-Having acquired foundation skills in your first year, you will go on to develop both your language skills, on our compulsory language modules in the second and final years, and your own particular interests beyond the language (degree combination permitting).
-You will spend your third year abroad, either as a language assistant, studying at one of our partner institutions (including the Sorbonne, or universities in Grenoble, Caen, Brussels or Martinique in the French Caribbean), or undertaking an approved work placement.
+Having acquired foundation skills in your first year, you will go on to develop both your language skills, on our compulsory language modules in the intermediate and final years, and your own particular interests beyond the language (degree combination permitting).
+You will spend a year abroad in your second or third year, either as a language assistant, studying at one of our partner institutions (including the Sorbonne, or universities in Grenoble, Caen, Brussels or Martinique in the French Caribbean), or undertaking an approved work placement.

 Find out more about the degree structure and modules available via the department website.